amritamaz/amritamaz.github.io/_posts/tumblr/2014-11-28-grad-school-app-pep-talk.md

----
-layout: post
-title: Grad School App Pep Talk
-categories: blog
----

-## or, Zen and the Art of Condensing Your Self Worth into a Two-Page Statement and CV
+## or, Zen and the Art of Condensing Your Self Worth into a Two-Page Statement and CV<br><br>

 It’s grad school application season!
 After giving some advice to a few young intrepid grad school hopefuls, the waves of nostalgia about my own experience have been hitting hard.
 This time last year, I was applying to graduate schools in computer science, with no knowledge of where the following year’s journey would take me (spoiler: they took me to graduate school in computer science).

 Applying to grad school can feel scary and hard.
-You are asked to condense what are supposed to be the best 3.25 years of your life[^1][^2] into a compelling case for why you will be an amazing graduate student and why an institution should take you on for n years to produce great academic research.
+You are asked to condense what are supposed to be[^1] the best 3.25 years of your life [^2] into a compelling case for why you will be an amazing graduate student and why an institution should take you on for n years to produce great academic research.
 For someone who already has a tough time bragging about their intellectual accomplishments, that is _terrifying_.

 I found a sad journal entry from when I was tasked with this challenge, where I wax poetic about how my academic career must just be a series of lucky events and coincidences with no bearing on my intellect or potential for success.
 The post ends as follows (pls ignore the melodrama):